 This post may contain affiliate links.
 Read my disclosure policy.

-This is our favorite baked pork tenderloin oven recipe.
-It requires zero marinating time!
-Piercing the tenderloin with a fork allows the seasoning to penetrate deeper and you don’t have to marinate the meat for hours.
-The quick prep makes this a perfect option for unexpected company or a hungry family.
+If you haven’t tried pork tenderloin yet, I truly think it’s just as satisfying as steak!
+Piercing the tenderloin with a fork allows the seasoning to penetrate deeply, eliminating the need for marinating.
+With its quick prep time, this dish is perfect for unexpected guests or a hungry family.

-Pork Tenderloin Ingredients:
+Ingredients for Baked Pork Tenderloin

 how to cook pork tenderloin with ingredients for for roasted pork tenderloin

-How to make Roasted Pork Tenderloin:
+How to Make Roasted Pork Tenderloin

 How to prepare roasted pork tenderloin and removing silver skin from pork tenderloin